Frequently Asked Questions about the IMPRS-BAC application

 Q: Do I need to use one of the short proposals given on your website?

 A: No. You may use them as a starting point for a longer proposal but you can also submit an idea of your own.
 Please make sure it is within the scope of our research school.

 Q: What should a proposal include?

-A: It should be about 2-3 pages long and include a brief introduction to the field, the research question you wish to ask, some methods you would use to answer this question and, if possible, some speculation as to the impact of the potential results, and finally references.
+A: It should be about 2-3 pages long and include a brief introduction to the field, the research question you wish to ask, some methods you would use to answer this question, if possible some speculation as to the impact of the potential results, and finally references.
 Moreover, we encourage you to explain how you plan to include both sides of the experimental-theoretical spectrum in your project.
 For instance, how could laboratory experiments help support the conclusions of your bioinformatics project?
 Which bioinformatics tools do you plan to include in your wet laboratory project?

 Q: Do I need to provide several proposals if I am interested in more than one group?